Skip to main content

 • dealing with loud noises, bright lights, or crowds

-Kids also might move in an unusual way (like flapping their hands) or do the same thing over and over (like saying the same word).
+Kids also might move in an repetitive way (like moving their fingers or hands) or do the same thing over and over (like saying the same word).
+They might be fascinated by a certain thing, like dinosaurs, and want to talk about it all the time.

 A kid with autism may have a little trouble with these things, or a lot.
 Some kids need only a little bit of help, and others might need a lot of help with learning and doing everyday stuff.